Here are some quick sales tips for how to start a sales pitch.

 Ask Good Questions

-When you start out your pitch by asking good probing sales questions, you not only learn more about the prospect, but you are also making the conversation more about them.
+When you start your pitch by asking good probing sales questions, you not only learn more about the prospect, but you also make the conversation more about them.
 The answers you get from these questions will help you determine what direction to go with the rest of your sales pitch.
 You will have a better idea of what portion of your product set fits best and can then focus your pitch more on that.
 Or you may identify with the answers that you get back that the prospect does not need what you have to offer, and you can move on to looking for a different prospect.

 We hope this helps you with how to start a sales pitch.